wp-plugins/wangguard/readme.txt

 = Advice =

+ * If you are using W3 Total Cache have enabled HTML&XML Minify and you use BuddyPress or a custom registration page.
+Please, go to Permormance -> Minify -> Advanced -> "Never minify the following pages:" and add you registration page.
+If you dont do this, you could have some issues.

  * WangGuard NOT protect your site from comment spam, WangGuard protect your registration page from sploggers, unwanted users and untrusted users and WangGuard clean your database from them .
 For comment spam, you have another great plugin, [Akismet](http://wordpress.org/extend/plugins/akismet/).

  * WangGuard protect the standard WordPress, WordPress Multisite, BuddyPress and bbPress 2.0 registration forms.
 If you use custom registration page, maybe WangGuard will not work.
 If you use a plugin or custom registration page, once you've installed WangGuard, test if it works. if it doesn't work, talk with the plugin developer or with your developer to make it compatible or use the standard WordPress, WordPress Multisite, BuddyPress or bbPress 2.0 signup form.